 - Keep free margin by avoiding overloading your account with multiple positions.

-- Set stop loss orders on every trade to control risk before equity drains.
+- Set a protective stop loss on every trade to control risk before equity drains and prevent forced liquidation.

 - Monitor margin level regularly on your trading platform.